yachnytskyi/blog/README.md

-Web Blog created on Ruby on Rails and Javascript
+Web Blog created on Ruby on Rails and JavaScript

 Thanks for viewing the blog, it was created for learning and practice.
 Blog - a simple pet project